6 Tips to Resolve Outlook Cannot Connect to Server Error

 The outlook is one of the premium information managers used worldwide due to its features and intuitive interface.
 Users worldwide use MS Outlook to fetch emails and send/receive important personal or official documents.
-It has been the most adored and trusted email partner for many people around due to prompt service.
+It has been the most adored and trusted email partner for many people around due to its prompt service.
 Besides emailing, what makes Outlook different is its ability to store notes, including a calendar and a journal to ease users’ daily chores and surf the web.
-Despite loaded with many features, the users come across a big challenge when their Outlook cannot connect to the server and doesn’t allow users to access their email account.
-However, Microsoft Outlook cannot connect to the server issue appears frequently, and it has no relation with the Outlook update.
+Despite being loaded with many features, the users come across a big challenge when their Outlook cannot connect to server and doesn’t allow users to access their email account.
+However, Microsoft Outlook cannot connect to the server issue that appears frequently, and it has no relation to the Outlook update.
 If you also encounter a similar challenge, you will have to use a series of steps to resolve the error.

-What are the reasons behind Outlook cannot connect to the server?
+What are the Reasons behind Outlook Cannot Connect to the Server?

 MS Outlook connects to the server periodically to fetch emails.
 It has an option to work offline, which gets the emails in local storage, thus you can see emails on your PC.
 However, a failed server connection won’t let you use the offline option.
 Different reasons disconnect Outlook from the server.
 The following are the key points that affect Outlook the most.